Continuation-of-Ashford/quest-reports/2022-12/2022-12-11 - Firecard (Godfrey 16) - Explore the northen part of Balto Island.md

 * 5 uses of wyvern poison - Booker
 * Henderson - scrolls of haste, planer binding, detect thoughts and Acid arrow.
 * Glenn learns from the witch of Dartmoor which allows him to learn at dead man's posts and gives him double learning.
+# Quest Report
+`Author: aaazzzrrr (Calindal 17, H10)`

+Our journey began in Dead Man's Post, a routine expedition.
+On our first days, we met the witch near the settlement and got some scrolls for me to scribe later, and then later in the orc village as well.

+&nbsp;

+On the way we fiund a rock of silver.
+We excavated it for its materials on our way back.
+The day was uneventful, except for an excursion with assassins that seemed to be well equipped and none of us knew who sent them.
+Perhaps they were simply bigger thieves.

+&nbsp;

+We met a githyanki we were looking for after a tip from the witch.
+We concluded our meeting with a an agreement; the githyanki inventor, one that is currently attempting to fix their spelljammer, will work for us as a magical item crafter and be helped in that regard.
+They were sent to Port Red Key to man the luxury enchanter for others' leisure.
+That was when we concluded our journey and returned back home.